oybcst/econAnalaysis/README.md

 Petrolia, D.R., F. Enyetornye, Z. Chen, and S.D.
 Yun, 2024, The Value of Oyster Reef Restoration, *Marine Resource Economics*, forthcoming.

 ## Survey Materials

-The survey was implemented as:
+The survy was implemented as:
--
+- 4,690 households across the fve Gulf states (Alabama, Floria, Louisiana, Mississippi, and Texas)
+- Sep. - Oct., 2022 through Qualtrics

 ### Introduction Video
 - Common to all respondents (00:01:06)